-Rhythm and Vines is a 3 day international music festival held in Gisborne, NZ on December 29-31 each year.
+Rhythm and Vines is a 3 day international music festival held in Gisborne, New Zealand on December 29-31 each year.
 It is the first festival in the world to welcome in the first sunrise of the new year.

 The festival was founded in 2003 by University of Otago friends Hamish Pinkham, Tom Gibson, and Andrew Witters.
-They wanted to hold an event for their university friends to celebrate the New Year in a safe and secure location where they would be entertained by up and coming and established New Zealand musicians.
-The festival has been held each year at Waiohika Estate, originally Witters’ family home but now run as a full time event centre by the Rhythm Group.
+They wanted to hold an event for their university friends to celebrate the New Year in a safe and beautiful location where they would be entertained by up-and-coming and established New Zealand musicians.
+The festival has been held each year at Waiohika Estate, originally Witters’ family home, but now run as a full time event centre by the Rhythm Group.

 IN THE BEGINNING